 Your strategic plan will drive everything that happens in your nonprofit, including your fundraising plan, your program development plan, your marketing plan, and everything else.

-A strategic plan looks ahead three to five years.
-You may have a plan for the next 12 months, but you need to look a bit further down the road to make the best program decisions, especially from a big-picture perspective.
+A strategic plan looks ahead up to five years.
+You may have an action plan for the next 12 months, but you need to look a bit further down the road to make the best program decisions, especially from a big-picture perspective.

 Whether your nonprofit is brand new or you’re coming up on a milestone anniversary, nonprofit strategic planning is important for staying focused and moving forward.